KenNyakundi01/minute-pitch/README.md

 Clone the repository into your compter

+Get into the file

 Set up and activate the virtual environment

 Make the installations as per the requirements.txt and run the manage.py